Well-being

 This is where you will find the gentle strength of discernment.

-With experience and practice you will come to know when a craving leads to, “I just want it,” rather with a thoughtful centered perspective.
-You can ask yourself, “am I using food, exercise, focusing on my weight, counting calories or macros to calm an uncomfortable feeling or do I really just have a craving?”
+With experience and practice, you will know when a craving leads to “I just want it” instead of a thoughtful, centered perspective.
+You can ask yourself, “Am I using food, exercising, focusing on my weight, counting calories or macros to calm an uncomfortable feeling, or do I just have a craving?”
 This makes choosing what you want very easy.

 In sum

 The heart of Conscious Eating is a movement toward a better relationship with yourself.
-You know from your core what is best for you and freedom from stress eating is a big part of what you need.
+You know from your core what is best for you, and freedom from stress eating is a big part of your needs.

 The tug of war no longer exists.
 Instead, you’ll live your life with increasing peace and clarity.

-Your needs are taken into account first and foremost, whether it is caring for your emotions, eating, quiet time, engaging in a physical activity you find nurturing or something even more fulfilling.
+Your needs are considered first and foremost, whether caring for your emotions, eating, having quiet time, engaging in a nurturing physical activity, or something even more fulfilling.

-Deepening your relationship with yourself in a new way that brings you happiness happens all the time!
+Deepening your relationship with yourself in a new way that brings you happiness happens constantly!

 • How to Insulate Yourself from Toxic Positivity

-What’s the difference between good positivity, bad positivity and when does it become toxic positivity?
+What’s the difference between good positivity and bad positivity, and when does it become toxic positivity?

-Positivity includes feelings like gratitude, optimism, and taking a positive point of view.
-It might seem like common sense that positivity is good for well-being, which is backed by research, but there are exceptions too.
-One of the exceptions is when positivity is forced, it can be annoying at best and infuriating at worst.
-Which does not enhance well-being at all!
+Positivity includes feelings like gratitude, optimism, and a positive perspective.
+It might seem like common sense that positivity is good for well-being, backed by research, but there are exceptions, too.
+One of the exceptions is when positivity is forced; it can be annoying at best and infuriating at worst, which does not enhance well-being at all!

-The definition of toxic positivity is when an individual rejects or denies stress, negativity, or other negative experiences that in fact exist (Sokal, Trudel, & Babb, 2020).
+The definition of toxic positivity is when an individual rejects or denies stress, negativity, or other negative experiences that exist.

-For example, if someone encourages you to, “look at the bright side,” when you’re not ready to, you might feel that they are dismissing your experience and negative feelings that may result from it.
-Since negative emotions are as important as positive emotions for getting your needs met, storing them away without acknowledgement isn’t helpful.
+For example, if someone encourages you to “look at the bright side” when you’re not ready to, you might feel that they are dismissing your experience and the negative feelings that may result from it.
+Since negative emotions are as important as positive ones for meeting your needs, storing them without acknowledgment isn’t helpful.
 Even so, when it seems that positive advice from friends feels like toxic positivity when you’re on the receiving end, it might not be.

 There’s a thin line between positivity and toxic positivity and it quickly becomes very complicated, but here’s some help.